Ambassadors

 Every year, the Book Club as a whole decides on a book to read.
 The club meets about three times to discuss the book.
 After the group completes the book, they watch the movie version.
 Doing this gives the students a whole new perspective of the story, which helps them to better visualize characters and settings.
 Sponsors: Mary Beil & Tara Lentz

-Bulldog Nation promotes school spirit with "themes" for a variety of sporting events.
+Bulldog Nation/Highland Hooligans promotes school spirit with "themes" for a variety of sporting events.
+Sponsor: Daniel Makarewicz

 The Coffeehouse Cabaret is one of the best things about Highland High School in the winter.
 If you want to be a part of the show, polish up your act.
 We need singers, dancers, actors, magicians, comedians, instrumentalists, and all manner of entertainers.
 Sponsor: Shannon Wesselmann

 Drama Club is composed of students who enjoy the theater.
+Last year, they took a field trip to the Fox Theatre.
 The members of the club meet every quarter and have Improvisational Nights.
 The Drama Club puts on a Mr. Irresistible contest every year!
-Sponsor: Danielle Case
+Sponsors: Johannah Wrobbel and Shannon Wesselmann

 The Fellowship of Christian Athletes (FCA) is a club with a large group of students who meet weekly.
 Meetings are coed or split into separate groups for boys and girls.
 The meetings begin with opening prayer.
 After the prayer, the students engage in an activity.
 These range from Homecoming Havoc that include different relay events, campfire games, capture the flag, and other outside events during the fall.
 Scavenger hunts, freeze tag, and other indoor games are played during the winter.
 During the spring, FCA plays wiffle ball and soccer as their activities.
 After activities the club splits into groups and has personal discussions led by leaders.
 There is a different topic each week that members discuss in groups.
 They use Bible verses and questions to generate conversation.
 The main focus of FCA is to strengthen students' faith as well as their sport.
 Sponsor: Joel Hawkins